Example 1: Importing the requests library

 Building API clients and wrappers in Python

-An API client is any piece of code that consumes an API1.
-Building API clients and wrappers involves creating a library in your language of choice that helps you abstract away the API’s implementation details2.
-You would access the API through calling regular methods provided by the library, rather than constructing HTTP requests from scratch2.
-These libraries also have the advantage of returning data as familiar data structures provided by the language, hence enabling idiomatic ways to access and manipulate this data2.
+An API client is any piece of code that consumes an API1arrow-up-right.
+Building API clients and wrappers involves creating a library in your language of choice that helps you abstract away the API’s implementation details2arrow-up-right.
+You would access the API through calling regular methods provided by the library, rather than constructing HTTP requests from scratch2arrow-up-right.
+These libraries also have the advantage of returning data as familiar data structures provided by the language, hence enabling idiomatic ways to access and manipulate this data2arrow-up-right.

 Example